F1rst-Unicorn/tiny-auth/doc/store.md

 The URIs to which tiny-auth is allowed to redirect to.
 This is defined in the [OAuth2 RFC](https://tools.ietf.org/html/rfc6749#section-3.1.2).

+#### allowed_scopes

+Specify what scopes the client is allowed to request. tiny-auth will silently drop all disallowed scopes from authorization requests.
+The list SHOULD at least contain the `openid` scope.

 ### Scope Configuration